C# .NET communication with API

 object result = JsonConvert.DeserializeObject(responseFromServer);

-How do I get proper request content?
+How to get a proper request content?

 include '../api/PapApi.class.php';